ggamangpro101/openpose-source-demo/README.md

    getModels.bat failed due to no connection
 </p>

-When you manually download the `model.zip` file and extract it, follow these steps carefully to replace the `.caffemodel` files without affecting other essential files.
+When you manually download the `model.zip` file and extract it, follow these steps carefully to replace the `.caffemodel` files without affecting other essential files, unless necessary for specific purposes.

 **1. Unzip the Downloaded Model File**
    - Extract the model.zip file into a temporary folder.